davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Save As
   Save the settings specified in the GUI to another file.
-This file becomes the currently active settings file for the :guilabel:`Save` button.
+This file becomes the currently active settings file.

 Load
   Open a browse dialog to select a settings file to load.
 This file becomes the currently active settings file.

 Reset
-  Reset all options to their default values and reset the location of the currently active settings file to its default, operating system dependent, location.
+  Reset all settings to their default values and reset the location of the currently active settings file to its default, operating system dependent, location.